mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ```
 - Continue your work in Visual Studio or other IDE.

 - Builed project, run application and request http://localhost:5000/.
-Your app should be work.
+All functionalities implemented in the previous step should work.

 - Modify the `ProductsListViewModel` class (add the `CurrentCategory` property).